 But considering the popularity and effectiveness of visual content in marketing today, you can't just afford to throw in the towel.

 That's why we decided to take all the pain and suffering out of infographic creation.
 Seriously -- don't throw in the towel just yet.
-You, too, can create professional-looking, high-quality infographics ... quickly!
-And I'm going to prove it.
+You, too, can create professional-looking, high-quality infographics, and quickly.
+I'm going to prove it.
+First things first:

 Share this Image On Your Site

-The only thing left to do is to promote your awesome new infographic.
-As I mentioned earlier, we recommend using your blog to publish it (including your list of sources), as well as providing a Pin It button for visitors to share it on Pinterest and an embed code for visitors to share it on their own websites, as we did above.
+The only thing left to do is to publish and promote your awesome new infographic.
+As I mentioned earlier, we recommend using your blog to publish it (including your list of sources), including a "Pin It" button for visitors to easily share your infographic on Pinterest, and create and add an embed code for visitors to share it on their own websites and blogs, as we did above.